 For graphic design purposes, you’re typically running a single program.
 And, while a single program can use multiple cores, graphic design program tasks are hierarchical.

 For example, your software might need to execute Task A, Task B, and Task C.

 But Task C cannot be executed until Task B is executed, which cannot be executed until Task A is executed.
 Faster core speeds allow Task A to get executed faster, which moves the process along quicker.

 As a result, it’s important to look for a processor with high clock speeds, and 4 cores are just fine.

 If you also want to perform rendering or video editing tasks, you might want 8 or more cores.
 But that’s not necessary for graphic design.

 Here are some CPU benchmarks from PassMark Software.
 This list isn’t exhaustive, but it does illustrate how much performance can vary from one CPU to another.

-RAM is perhaps the most important feature for graphic design performance.
+RAM is perhaps the most important component for your graphic design performance.

-The reason for this is that RAM can be read and written very quickly.
-Storage, such as a hard drive, takes longer to read and write.
+The reason for this is that RAM can be read from and written to very quickly.
+Storage, such as a hard drive, takes a lot longer to read from and write to.